TheRenegadeCoder/sample-programs-website/docs/projects/factorial/java/index.md

         }
     }
 }

 ```

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Java](https://sampleprograms.io/languages/java) was written by:
+Factorial in [Java](https://sampleprograms.io/languages/java) was written by:

 - Bharath
 - Jeremy Grifski
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
-The solution was first committed on Dec 30 2018 17:30:18.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution